Through innovative design concepts, benchmarking common practices, and scheduling, SSOE offered Volkswagen a savings of more than $44 million.

 Volkswagen was also looking for a firm with a strong sustainability focus who would help the company execute its green initiatives.

-Located on a 830-acre brownfield site, the production facility includes conventional steel framed buildings with concrete columns, roof structures with skylights, metal wall panels with windows, and a single-ply membrane roof.
+Located on an 830-acre brownfield site, the production facility includes conventional steel framed buildings with concrete columns, roof structures with skylights, metal wall panels with windows, and a single-ply membrane roof.
 The plant has the capacity to produce 150,000 mid-sized vehicles annually.
 The primary manufacturing operations include weld, paint, and assembly.
 Other facilities on this site include outbound logistics, an extensive training center, media (utility) center, social hall with cafeteria, technical center, tank farm, recycling center, and fire station.
 SSOE provided environmental permitting, civil, architectural, structural, mechanical, fire protection, plumbing, electrical, fire alarm, access control, and security system design as well as construction management.
 SSOE’s expertise led to the first and only LEED® Platinum automotive assembly plant in the world.
-SSOE assisted with the preparation, submittal, and multiple agency approvals of the air permit in record time – two weeks ahead of an aggressive three month schedule.
+SSOE assisted with the preparation, submittal, and multiple agency approvals of the air permit in record time—2 weeks ahead of an aggressive 3-month schedule.